 Most colleges and universities offer some discount for students to purchase both the software and hardware needed for classes.
 If you do not see your school listed here, contact your school or search their website for “computers” or “laptops.”

 A student with a laptop is a student that can study and do homework wherever they may be.

-Online schools know that students need a laptop or PC in order to do any online work.
-Since all the classes are online, it only makes sense that this needed utility be provided by the school.
-Offering a free laptop to their students allows students to not have to worry about another big, out of pocket expense in order to enroll.
-By removing this barrier to entry, online colleges give students a chance to enroll wherein they may not have before–all due to the fact that the student could not afford a laptop.
+Online schools know that students need a computer to do any online work.
+Since all the classes are online, it only makes sense that the school provides this needed utility.
+Offering a free laptop to their students allows them not to worry about another big, out-of-pocket expense to enroll.
+By removing this barrier to entry, online colleges give students a chance to enroll when they may not have before–all because the student could not afford a laptop.
 There is also the monetary benefit to both colleges and students.
-In essence, if a laptop is the only thing holding you back from attending a specific university, they are happy to oblige you as a full tuition paying student.
+In essence, if a laptop is the only thing holding you back from attending a specific university, they are happy to oblige you as a full tuition-paying student.

 Typical Technology Needs for College Students

 It has become commonplace for teachers to require technology to be used in and out of the classroom.
 The technology needs for each online course, type of major, or program differs.
 For example, graphic design courses require a laptop with a good graphics card, music production classes require a good sound card and a lot of RAM, while a business course may require nothing more than a basic laptop with Excel and Word.

 Online Schools That Give Refund Checks